News

 Find your local number: https://umich.zoom.us/u/adYadTCRE4

-Agendas with summary reports will be distributed the month before the respective meetings.
+Summary reports for each of the discussion items will be linked to the agendas before the respective meetings.
 Past annual meeting materials are available on the DDI web site: https://ddialliance.org/annual-meetings.
-If you have any questions or concerns, please feel free to reach out.
 Looking forward to seeing many of you (virtually) in June!

 Sincerely,